 New Ways to Expand Your Market Share with Prospecting

 No matter how successful you are as a business owner, you’re always going to face an urgent need to uncover new opportunities.
 Why not focus on how to grow your market share?
 Why let your company plateau instead of pursuing tremendous growth?
 Passive “farming” sales strategies are not as viable as they used to be; instead, you must focus on prospecting – but with a twist.
 Looking inside your own organization and finding efficiencies is key, but there is power to be found in reaching outside your business as well.
 If you want to expand share and reach, you need to read on.

-1. Get Personal.
+1. Get personal.

-2. Create and Maintain Momentum.
+2. Create and maintain momentum.

 Every day you are not growing market share and driving revenue is a day someone else is taking market share and revenue away from you.
 An effective sales team is one that focuses not only on active demand, but even more so on latent demand.
 How can you reach current and prospective customers during your slow season?
 How can you create a raving fan culture that incites your customers to tell their friends and family about your brand?
 That’s how your business can create and maintain momentum.

-3. Develop Effective Leadership.
+3. Develop effective leadership.

 Organizations struggle with prospecting because many sales people are not comfortable with it.
 Whether you’re a multi-million dollar company or an army of one, it’s your sales force that needs to go the “last mile” in attacking and capturing new markets.
 Fortunately, cloud technology can be very effective in scouting business prospects.